Netflix/metaflow-docs/docs/v/r/metaflow/failures.md

 1. **Misbehaving code:** no code is perfect.
 Your code may fail to handle edge cases or libraries behave differently than what you expected.
 2. **Unanticipated issues with data:** data is harder than science.
 Data is how Metaflow workflows interact with the chaotic, high entropy, outside world.
 It is practically impossible to anticipate all possible ways the input data can be broken.
 3. **Platform issues:** the best infrastructure is invisible.
-Unfortunately every now and then platforms that Metaflow relies on, or Metaflow itself, make their existence painfully obvious by failing in creative ways.
+Unfortunately, every now and then platforms that Metaflow relies on, or Metaflow itself, make their existence painfully obvious by failing in creative ways.

 Metaflow provides straightforward tools for you to handle all these scenarios.
 If you are in a hurry, see [a quick summary of the tools](failures.md#summary).